chengwenxi/nitro/docs/inside-arbitrum-nitro/inside-arbitrum-nitro.md

 ### The Rollup Chain

 The rollup protocol tracks a chain of rollup blocks---we'll call these "RBlocks" for clarity.
-They're not the same as Layer 1 Ethereum blocks, and also not the same as Layer 2 Nitro blocks.
+They're not the same as Layer 1 Ethereum blocks, and also not the same as Layer 2 Mantle blocks.
 You can think of the RBlocks as forming a separate chain, which the Mantle rollup protocol manages and oversees.

 Validators can propose RBlocks.
 New RBlocks will be _unresolved_ at first.
 Eventually every RBlock will be _resolved_, by being either _confirmed_ or _rejected_.
 The confirmed RBlocks make up the confirmed history of the chain.